chlbri/rx-add-ons/README.md

 ### tapWhile(predicate, sideEffect)

-An RxJS operator that executes a side effect only when the predicate returns true.
+Enhanced RxJS operator that executes a side effect only when the predicate returns true.
+The predicate and side effect functions receive additional context about the emission.

 **Parameters:**

-- `predicate: (value: T) => boolean` - Function that determines whether to execute the side effect
+- `predicate: (value: T, index: number, all: T[]) => boolean` - Function that determines whether to execute the side effect
+  - `value: T` - The current emitted value
+  - `index: number` - The zero-based index of the current emission
+  - `all: T[]` - Array of all values emitted so far (including current)
-- `sideEffect: (value: T) => void` - Function to execute when predicate returns true
+- `sideEffect: (value: T, index: number, all: T[]) => void` - Function to execute when predicate returns true
+  - Same parameters as predicate function

 **Returns:** `(source: Observable<T>) => Observable<T>`